Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 Parsi Community

-Parsi is an ethnic community that follows Zoroastrianism as their religion.
-The god of Parsi is “Ahura Mazda”.
-They speak either Gujarati or English, and the native language is Avestan.
+Parsi is an ethnic community that practices Zoroastrianism.
+Their god is “Ahura Mazda.”
+They speak Gujarati or English, and their native language is Avestan.
 Dadar Parsi Colony is the largest in Mumbai.

-The colony is one among 25 other colonies in Mumbai designated only for the Parsis.
+The colony is one of 25 in Mumbai designated only for the Parsis.
 The Parsi community is the most successful minority group of migrants worldwide.

 Families like Tata, Godrej, and Wadia are India’s top corporate dynasties.
-They celebrate many unique festivals as a community together.
+They celebrate many unique festivals together as a community.
 It’s a role model for other communities.

 Parsi community celebrate the new year